Labour vs boiler unit cost: where your money actually goes Why “cheap boilers” usually cost more

 1. Removing the old boiler properly

-Draining the system, disconnecting safely, disposing of old components legally, and dealing with seized valves or brittle pipework.
+Draining the system, disconnecting safely, disposing of components legally, and dealing with seized valves, brittle pipework or old fittings that crack when touched.

 2. Gas safety and pipe sizing

-Checking whether the existing gas pipe can actually support a modern boiler is non-negotiable.
+Checking whether the existing gas supply can actually support a modern boiler is non-negotiable.

-Undersized gas supplies are common, especially in flats and older houses, and upgrading them takes time and skill.
+Undersized gas pipes are common in flats and older houses — upgrading them takes time, access, and skill.

 3. System flushing and protection

-A proper flush, magnetic filter installation, and radiator balancing are what stop a new boiler dying early.
+A proper flush, magnetic filter installation, inhibitor dosing, and radiator balancing are what stop a new boiler failing early.

-This is where cheap installs usually cut corners, and why “cheap” often becomes expensive later.
+This is where cheap installs cut corners — and why “cheap” becomes expensive later.

 4. Controls and efficiency setup

-Modern boilers rely on controls to work efficiently.
-Thermostats, programmers, modulation settings — most rushed installs never optimise these properly.
+Modern boilers rely on controls to run efficiently.
+Thermostats, programmers, modulation settings — many rushed installs never optimise these properly.

-That’s why some homes see no energy savings even after fitting a new boiler.
+That’s why some homes see little to no energy savings after fitting a new boiler.

 5. Legal compliance and paperwork

-Gas Safe registration, benchmark logs, warranty activation — miss any of this and problems show up later.
+Gas Safe notification, benchmark logs, warranty activation — miss any of this and the problems show up later.

 - Warranties can be void